jbenite2/Blog/content/posts/html.md

 ---
 ### Vector Graphics
 What is a vector graphic?
 It's basically an image that doesn't loose quality when zooming in.
-It's comprised of geometric shapes.
+It's comprised of adjustable shapes.

-**Figma** and **XD** are good for vector graphics.
+**Figma** and **XD** are good resources for vector graphics.

-Append either by copy pasting the contents into the code or by referencing the imag using svg as the type.
+Append either by copy pasting the contents into the code or by referencing the image using svg as the type.

 "